sabatierphilip/Automl/README.md

 - A **complete mathematical operator sample space** (arithmetic, comparison, unary, and greatest/least integer functions).
 - **AST synthesis + execution** to generate tokenizer/model/training functions at runtime.
 - An **n-dimensional manifold model** with invariant tracking and automatic dimensional expansion from 2D upward.
-- A **Riemann-style anti-entropic search** with primitive-zero handling and Runge-style amplification near zeros, then stabilized via bounded integral transforms.
+- A **Riemann anti-entropic search** with primitive-zero handling and Runge amplification near zeros, then stabilized via bounded integral transforms.

 ---